hydephp/develop/docs/digging-deeper/advanced-customization.md

 - ⚠ = Exercise caution when using this feature.
 - 💔 = This could seriously break things

-### A note on file paths

-When Hyde references files, especially when passing filenames between components, the file path is almost always relative to the root of the project.
-Specifying absolute paths yourself will likely lead to unforeseen problems.

 ## Customizing source directories 🧪